farseenmanekhan1232/farseenmanekhan1232/README.md

 <hr>

-- 📝 I regularly write articles on [https://www.dev-stuff.tech](https://www.dev-stuff.tech)
+- 📝 You can Read Some Of My Blogs at [https://www.dev-stuff.tech](https://www.dev-stuff.tech)

 - 💬 Ask me about **Development, Competitive Programming**